-Brian Pillman and his “Loose Cannon” gimmick was the talk of the wrestling business in 1996, with everyone from promoters, fans, dirt-sheet journalists, and the wrestlers themselves all discussing what was real and what was part of Brian’s character.
-He managed to play the management of ECW, WCW, and WWF against each other, thus securing himself one of the first-ever WWF guaranteed contracts in the process.
-This is the story of how The Loose Cannon pulled it all off.
+Brian Pillman and his "Loose Cannon" gimmick was the talk of the wrestling business in 1996, with everyone from promoters, fans, dirt-sheet journalists, and the wrestlers themselves all discussing what was real and what was part of Brian’s character.
+He managed to play the management of ECW, WCW, and WWF against each other, thus securing himself the first-ever WWF-guaranteed contract.
+This is the story of how he pulled it all off.

 Did you know that this story is featured on The Pro Wrestling Stories Podcast?
 Hit play and follow along with the article below!

 (If you cannot see the video below, please turn off your AdBlockers)

 "He was either the smartest crazy man that I ever met or the craziest smart guy I ever met."